 Position in Settlement Hierarchy Key Town

 2016 Population 10,914

 2011 Population 10,205

 Population Change 2011-2016 14% (366)

-Housing Supply Target 2022-2028 829
+Housing Supply Target 2022-2028 692

-Population Projection 2028 12,674
+Population Projection 2028 12,552

 Resident Workers 2016 3,913

 Total Jobs 2016 5,432

 Jobs-Workforce Ratio 2016 1,388

-Recommended Density of Future Developments 18-22 per Ha
+Recommended Density of Future 18-22 per Ha

+Developments

-Position in Settlement Hierarchy Key Town Education (2020- 2021 Enrolment) Primary Cavan No. 1 School (65 pupils) Farnham NS (227 pupils) St Felims NS (247 pupils) Gaelscoil (102 pupils) St Clare's, Ard Mhuire (516 pupils) Post Primary St Patricks College (739 pupils) Royal School (209 pupils) Loreto College (734 pupils) Breifne College (798 pupils)
+Education (2019-2020 Enrolment) Primary Cavan No. 1 School (71 pupils) Farnham NS (226 pupils) St Felims NS (252 pupils) Gaelscoil (103 pupils) St Clare's, Ard Mhuire (534 pupils)

+Post Primary St Patricks College (739 pupils) Royal School (232 pupils) Loreto College (700 pupils) Breifne College (734 pupils)

-\Census Boundary change between 2011 and 2016 so comparison not advised
+^{}Census Boundary change between 2011 and 2016 so comparison not advised

-Cavan Town General Development Objectives

-CTG 01 Promote the development of Cavan Town as a driver of economic growth and fulfil its role as a designated Key Town.
+Cavan Town General Development Objectives It is a develo It is a development objective of Cavan County Council to: CTG 01 Promote the development of Cavan Town as a driver of economic growth and fulfil its role as a designated Key Town.
 CTG 02 Engage with the community and relevant stakeholders to promote and support the regeneration of Cavan town through identification of significant regeneration projects along with associated funding streams including Urban Regeneration and Development Fund.
 CTG 03 Provide for the creation of sustainable communities in Cavan Town by identifying sufficient land for new development, in particular housing, enterprise and employment, community, recreational and tourism uses.
 Support the expansion of a range of services and facilities available to residents and the wider rural hinterland.
 CTG 06 Encourage and foster the creation of attractive, mixed use, sustainable communities that include a suitable mix of housing types and tenures with supporting facilities, amenities and services that meet the needs of the entire community and accord with the principles of universal design and Age Friendly standards.
 CTG 07 Encourage developments and activities in Cavan Town area that create a more sustainable future for its residents.

 Cavan Town is served by an existing wastewater treatment plant which has sufficient capacity.
 Water supply is from Lough Acanon.
-A local link serves the town with three routes to Ballinagh, Butlersbridge, Redhills and Ballyhaise to various Cavan town locations including Cavan Institute, Cavan General Hospital and Farnham Estate.
+A local link serves the town with three routes to Ballinagh, Butlersbridge, Redhills and Ballyhaise to various Cavan town locations including Cavan Institute, Cavan General Hospital, Farnham Estate.

-Within one year of the adoption of the Local Area Plan, a Local Transport Plan will be commenced for Cavan town and Environs Area.
+During the lifetime of the Local Area Plan, a Local Transport Plan will be completed for Cavan town and Environs Area.
 In the interim, the Cavan Town and Environs Transportation Plan 2007 will be used to prioritise links and guide traffic movements into, out of and around the town.